Hot Sausage & Biscuits Casserole

 A few people asked me about creating something for breakfast for the show and I instantly thought about this sandwich.

 Hot sausage is made with ground meat, salt, garlic powder, soy cereal (for binding) and a liberal amount of red chili pepper flakes; it comes in two forms a pork link and a beef patty.
 Personally, I’ve always found cooking the link to be messy and an uneven cooking on the casing once the sausage is completely cooked.
-The patty cooks even and always provides a wonderful texture to your sandwich.
+The patty cooks even and always provide a wonderful texture to your sandwich.
 This is why I always choose a patty for my hot sausage po-boys.

 I originally wasn’t going to do a sandwich however, I kicked it up by making a hot sausage and biscuit breakfast casserole.
 I love a good biscuit!
 This dish taste like the ultimate biscuit sandwich.
 You pour everything in one dish, bake for 20-30 minutes and you will be in food heaven 5 minutes later.